 We had our first break at 10:20 am.
 We had some snacks during the break, but it was mainly to rest.

 The trail continued steeply upwards.
-Laura, Siobhan and Emily all thought that this was the toughest day hiking.
+Laura, Siobhan and Micah all thought that this was the toughest day hiking.
 We came to a lovely rocky outcrop at 11 am and stopped for another break.
 The outcrop had sunshine and was sheltered from the wind but offered a fantastic clear view of the summit.

 The view of the bottom of the mountain and the plains below us was obscured by clouds.
 The clouds would chase up after us throughout the day.
 They finally caught us at about 1:30 pm, enveloping us in mist.
 We didn’t leave the clouds again until about twenty minutes from the end of our hike.
 This coincides fairly nicely with the elevations and climate zones we hiked through on day 2.
 We had entered the second climate zone, the Heath Zone, yesterday just before arriving at Machame Camp.
 The Heath Zone extends from 2800 m to 3350 m.
 The higher altitude results in not only temperatures of about 5C colder on average, but also a large drop in precipitation from 2300 mm in the rain forest to just 1300 mm in the heath.
 The Heath Zone is characterized as being shrouded in mist receiving most of its precipitation not as rainfall but from the mist.
 The flowering plants that were in abundance in the Heath Zone would not be present once we ascended to the next zone, the Moorlands.